 It’s hard to deny the fact that one of the most troubled artists of the Baroque era was also one of the most gifted ones.
 Caravaggio (1571-1610) was able to use chiaroscuro in such a dramatic fashion that it baffles everybody who can admire his paintings.

-In this article, we’ll take a closer look at some of the most interesting facts about “The Entombment of Christ” by Caravaggio, one of the Italian artist’s most celebrated works which inspired countless renowned artists the following centuries.
+In this article, we’ll take a closer look at some of the most interesting facts about “The Entombment of Christ” by Caravaggio, one of the Italian artist’s most celebrated Baroque paintings which inspired countless renowned artists the following centuries.

 1. It was painted at the height of his career in the early 17th century